frolovilya/stm32-boot-explained/README.md

 ### Bootloader

-This `Reset_Handler` is a bootloader function that could be used for many applications from security-specific to auto updating the firmware.
-Here we'll explore the basic default implementation to understand how it interacts with the MCUs memory.
+This `Reset_Handler` is a bootloader function that can be used for many applications, from security-specific tasks to firmware auto-updating.
+Here, we'll explore the basic default implementation to understand its interaction with the MCU's memory.

 By default `Reset_Handler` method is declared in the _startup_stm32f436xx.s_ ASM file provided by STM23CubeMX.
 Actual [bootloader.c](./src/bootloader.c) implementation in this project is written in C for clarity.

-Note that variables defined in the linker script could be accessed in C code:
+Note that variables defined in the linker script can be accessed in C code:
 ```c
 extern uint32_t _estack;
 ```

 So that it's easily possible to replicate the ASM version.

-Minimal loading process could be split into the following steps:
+The minimal loading process could be split into the following steps:

 1. Setup the microcontroller system, initialize the FPU setting, vector table location and External memory configuration (`SystemInit()` function)
 2. Copy the `.data` segment initializers from FLASH to RAM